 Human Resource Requirements and Personnel Assessment Systems

-In 2020, the TORIDOLL Group established an index to encourage employees to experience self-realization named “TORIDOLL-er’s Value,” and we have been using this index both for personnel assessments and recruitment.
+In 2019, TORIDOLL Group established an index to encourage the personal development and growth of each employee named “TORIDOLL-er’s Value”, and we have been using this index for personnel assessments and recruitment.

 More specifically, we use Toridoll-er’s Value to define detailed “role requirements” for each job position and rank, and to create detailed career sheets for each of our employees.
 By doing so, we hope to establish consistency between the growth vision of the Group and the career vision of individual employees.